jeroenwijdemans/jaxrs-standard/README.md

 #### Config

-Configuration is intended to read yaml, f.e. on Kubernetes
+Configuration is intended to read yaml, for example on Kubernetes

-#### Config
+#### CORS Filter
-Register domains in Config to easily check CORS without using *
+Register domains for this service from Config to easily check CORS without using *

 #### Health checks
 Quick check to see if the JAXRS is up